Configuring CLIProxyAPI for OpenClaw

 - Test a short prompt to confirm the

-primarymodel works. - Test fallback scenarios (temporarily disable the primary or use an incorrect model ID to observe fallback switching).
+primarymodel is working. - Test a fallback situation (temporarily disable the primary or use a wrong model ID to observe the fallback switch).

 6) Common errors and quick fixes